asbcorp24/uploadimage/README.md

  * You can use ajax for easily upload/delete image in your WYSIWYG editor
  * You can easily add a watermark on your images
  * You can storing your images on the disk or in the DB in the Base64 format

+ ## History:
+ * v1.0.2 - replace functional for show image preview in form, method upload return error with status if image width < image width in settings file
+ * v1.0.1 - fix some bugs

 ## Requirements